ucopacme/terraform-aws-standard-vpc/modules/tgw/examples/egress/terragrunt/README.md

 ## gitrdone

-This will build a sample transit gateway with an egress vpc hosting public nat gateways and and a "app" vpc to host an ec2 for testing via ssm.
+This will build a sample transit gateway with an egress vpc hosting public nat gateways and and an "app" vpc to host an ec2 for testing via ssm.

 ```
 #get credentials in account you want to deploy this solution to